 SMART Recovery is a meeting group that encourages self-reliance and personal empowerment as imperative tools in the fight against addiction.
 The four-point program is not spiritual in nature.
 It seeks to give the group’s participants the tools they need to handle their urges, find and maintain motivation and achieve change through self-direction.
 If logistical issues make it difficult for you to attend meetings in person, you can attend virtual SMART meetings.
 You can also utilize a free chat room and forum to interact with other SMART participants.
 Check out these in-person SMART meetings in the Durham area.

 - St. Paul’s Lutheran Church

 If you have friends and family who are battling addiction, you know how heartbreaking it is to witness the struggles and setbacks that frequently come with the journey to recovery.
 You may even struggle with feelings of anger or sadness.
 Al-Anon and Nar-Anon are two support groups specifically for those who are impacted by addiction.
 Al-Anon is for the friends and family members of patients struggling with alcohol misuse, while Nar-Anon is for those affected by any type of misuse.
 Attend one of the following Al-Anon or Nar-Anon meetings near you.

 Al-Anon and Nar-Anon Meetings

 If you are ready to seek the treatment that you need for your substance misuse, it is important to make sure that your treatment facility meets your needs.
-While there are many Durham drug treatment facilities and Durham alcohol treatment facilities, there are other options.
+While there are many drug and alcohol treatment facilities in Durham, there are other options.
 Some patients benefit from the extensive expertise of a clinic with locales across the nation.
 You may find it necessary to remove yourself from a toxic environment and seek treatment in a new city where you can have a fresh start.
 Whether you prefer to stay local or expand your search for help, let trained addiction specialists assist in your fight against addiction.